cmarius46/anglo_dacic_dictionary/README.md

 # anglo_dacic_dictionary
 - NOT CODE BASED -

 TODOs:
- - Turn dictionary to json format
+ - Cretea categories : e.g. curses, words from the people, miscellaneous
  - Look for and remove duplicates
  - Add translations where necessary
  - Clear / improve current translations